Why It’s Important to Share the Woman You Used to Be

 Share the Woman You Used to Be 2

-I have been a part of several groups of women over the years: organizations, study groups, gatherings of friends, etc. Recently, I was sitting in the audience of one such group when a mom of two stood up to share a bit about herself and her family.
-She mentioned she used to be a softball catcher, a trombone player, and received her master’s at UF.
+Over the years, I have been a part of several groups of women: organizations, study groups, gatherings of friends, etc. Recently, I was sitting in the audience of one such group when a mom of two stood up to share a bit about herself and her family.
+She mentioned she used to be a softball catcher and a trombone player and received her master’s at UF.

 And here she was, a stay-at-home mom with two small children whom she is currently homeschooling.
 That, plus her quiet disposition and love of motherhood, had pegged her in my mind as someone who must have grown up thinking that’s what she aspired to be.
 She was the second woman that week who surprised me with her unlikely background.